Key Takeaways

 Refactor and Re-architect: Change What It Can Do

 It's the most complex and expensive option.
-It's also the one that changes what the business can actually do.
+It's also the one that changes what your business can actually do.
 A well-executed re-architecture can transform a business-critical platform: faster deployments, better resilience, and the data accessibility your AI initiatives need.
-Use it when the application is business-critical, under active development, and the current structure is genuinely limiting what you can build.

 Replace or Rebuild: Start Fresh